ibm-cloud-docs/schematics/setup-api.md

 |Unfederated ID|<ul><li>**Generate an {{site.data.keyword.cloud_notm}} API key:** As an alternative to using the {{site.data.keyword.cloud_notm}} username and password, you can [use {{site.data.keyword.cloud_notm}} API keys](/docs/account?topic=account-userapikey#create_user_key){: external}. {{site.data.keyword.cloud_notm}} API keys are dependent on the {{site.data.keyword.cloud_notm}} account they are generated for.
 You cannot combine your {{site.data.keyword.cloud_notm}} API key with a different account ID in the same {{site.data.keyword.cloud_notm}} IAM token.
 To access workspaces that were created with an account other than the one your {{site.data.keyword.cloud_notm}} API key is based on, you must log in to the account to generate a new API key.</li><li>**{{site.data.keyword.cloud_notm}} username and password:** You can follow the steps in this topic to fully automate the creation of your {{site.data.keyword.cloud_notm}} IAM access token.</li></ul>|
 |Federated ID|<ul><li>**Generate an {{site.data.keyword.cloud_notm}} API key:** [{{site.data.keyword.cloud_notm}} API keys](/docs/account?topic=account-userapikey#create_user_key){: external} are dependent on the {{site.data.keyword.cloud_notm}} account they are generated for.
 You cannot combine your {{site.data.keyword.cloud_notm}} API key with a different account ID in the same {{site.data.keyword.cloud_notm}} IAM token.
 To access workspaces that were created with an account other than the one your {{site.data.keyword.cloud_notm}} API key is based on, you must log in to the account to generate a new API key.</li><li>**Use a one-time passcode:** If you authenticate with {{site.data.keyword.cloud_notm}} by using a one-time passcode, you cannot fully automate the creation of your {{site.data.keyword.cloud_notm}} IAM token because the retrieval of your one-time passcode requires a manual interaction with your web browser.
 To fully automate the creation of your {{site.data.keyword.cloud_notm}} IAM token, you must create an {{site.data.keyword.cloud_notm}} API key instead.</ul>|
 {: caption="ID types and options" caption-side="top"}
-{: summary="ID types and options with the input parameter in column 1 and the value in column 2."}

 1. Create your {{site.data.keyword.cloud_notm}} IAM access token.
 The body information that is included in your request varies based on the {{site.data.keyword.cloud_notm}} authentication method that you use.